The 8 Most Popular Residential Architectural Styles

 Ranch-style homes, once dominant in mid-20th-century suburbs, have experienced a resurgence in popularity.
 Characterized by single-story layouts, open floor plans, and a strong connection to outdoor space, ranch homes are versatile and accessible.

-Mid-century modern homes, closely related, elevate these principles with iconic design elements such as clerestory windows, split-level living, and integration with the landscape.
+Mid-century modern homes elevate these principles with iconic design elements such as clerestory windows, split-level living, and integration with the landscape.
 These homes appeal to those who appreciate architectural heritage paired with simplicity and indoor-outdoor harmony.

 Transitional and Custom Hybrids

-Many of today’s most popular luxury homes fall into the transitional category, blending elements from multiple styles.
-For example, a home may combine modern proportions with Colonial symmetry or include Mediterranean details within a contemporary floor plan.
+Many of today's most popular luxury homes fall into the transitional category, blending elements from multiple styles.
+A home may combine modern proportions with Colonial symmetry, or include Mediterranean details within a contemporary floor plan.

-Custom builds in high-end communities often reflect the owner’s unique vision, fusing timeless materials with cutting-edge design.
-These hybrid styles allow homeowners to personalize their space while drawing inspiration from traditional forms.
-In markets like West Palm Beach, where architecture often mirrors lifestyle and taste, transitional homes offer the perfect balance of classic and current.
+Custom builds in high-end communities often reflect the owner's unique vision, fusing timeless materials with cutting-edge design.
+These hybrid styles allow homeowners to personalize their space while drawing from traditional forms.
+In markets like West Palm Beach, transitional homes offer the perfect balance of classic and current.